astropy/reproject/docs/howto/multiple_images.rst

 =========================

 ..
-Convert the examples in this section to executed doctests and a plot directive once a version of PyAVM that can parse current eso.org images has been released and avm/eso1211a.jpg is available on data.astropy.org.
+Convert the examples in this section to executed doctests and a plot directive once avm/sig07-009.jpg is available on data.astropy.org.

 A color image is a natural example of images sharing coordinates: the three RGB channels are perfectly aligned.
 The reprojection functions can take the filename of a PNG or JPEG image with `AVM
 <https://www.virtualastronomy.org/avm_metadata.php>`_ metadata directly, in
 which case the image is loaded as an array of shape ``(3, ny, nx)`` along with the WCS.
-As an example, we can use a VST image of the Hercules galaxy cluster which is rotated by almost 90 degrees from a conventional north-up
+As an example, we can use a multiwavelength image of Messier 81 which is rotated by almost 90 degrees from a conventional north-up
 orientation:

 .. doctest-skip::

     >>> from astropy.utils.data import get_pkg_data_filename
-    >>> filename = get_pkg_data_filename('avm/eso1211a.jpg')
+    >>> filename = get_pkg_data_filename('avm/sig07-009.jpg')

 We can use :func:`~reproject.mosaicking.find_optimal_celestial_wcs` (see :ref:`mosaicking`) to find a WCS that covers the image and is aligned with